Make investing decisions faster and easier using Finance Bubbles

 Background Research

-Research Goal: to find out the motivations of investors when using a feature like Finance Bubbles.
+Research Goal: to discover the needs of investors when using a feature like Finance Bubbles.

 Participants and Quotes